Kriegel/BeautyOfPower/README.md

 # Let the sourcecode parsed by the PowerShell parser and Tokenize it
 # parse File C:\PsCode\TestFile.ps1
+# IT IS STRONGLY NOT RECOMENDED TO USE -IncludeNestedToken IN REFACTORING,
+# THIS WILL DAMAGE THE CODE!
-Get-BopTokenAndAst -Path $FileToBeParsed -IncludeNestedToken |
+Get-BopTokenAndAst -Path $FileToBeParsed |
 # Convert .NET Tokens to custom, writeable Bop-Tokens
 ConvertTo-BopToken |
 # Chain the Formating functions to process the tokens
 #
-# Function which correct the casing of the Tokens
+# Functions which correct the casing of the Tokens
 Format-BopCasingTypeName |
 Format-BopCasingAttributeName |
 Format-BopCasingKeyword -ToLower |